-C. The government may request, by motion and on a case-by-case basis, permission from the Court for NSA6 to use specific selection terms that satisfy the reasonable articulable suspicion (RAS) standard7 as "seeds" to query the BR metadata provided, however, that any selection term reasonably believed to be used by a United States (U.S.) person shall not be regarded as associated with
+C. The government may request, by motion and on a case-by-case basis, permission from the Court for NSA6 to use specific selection terms that satisfy the reasonable articulable suspicion (RAS) standard7 as "seeds" to query the BR metadata believed to be used by a United States (U.S.) person shall not be regarded as associated with solely on the basis of activities that are protected by the First Amendment to the Constitution.
+In the event the emergency provisions the Court's Primary Order are invoked by the Director or Acting Director, NSA's Office of General Counsel (OGC), in consultation with the Director or Acting Director will first confirm that any selection term reasonably believed to be used by a United States (U.S.) person is not regarded as associated with